JessieElorza/ticket-lifecycle/README.md

 <img src="https://github.com/user-attachments/assets/a161859c-1a34-4143-a298-0ef8ee4de3a6" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 This issue needs someone else to work on it to ensure the issue is handled correctly.
 Change the "Assigned to" to "Jane Doe" and Transfer the ticket to the Department of "SysAdmins".
-With the way Johns permissions are setup he will no longer have access to the ticket.
+With the way Johns permissions are setup he will no longer have access to the ticket but all his contributions will still be visible.
 </p>
 <br />